lexmartinez/go-realtime-poll/README.md

 # go-realtime-poll
 :postbox: A Simple Electronic Realtime Poll built on Go

-Built following the original idea of [@christiannwamba] article's at `codementor.io` [How to Build an Electronic Realtime Poll in 5 Steps](https://www.codementor.io/christiannwamba/how-to-build-an-electronic-realtime-poll-in-5-steps-es41iluc9)
+Built following the original idea of [@christiannwamba](https://github.com/christiannwamba) at `codementor.io` article: [How to Build an Electronic Realtime Poll in 5 Steps](https://www.codementor.io/christiannwamba/how-to-build-an-electronic-realtime-poll-in-5-steps-es41iluc9)

 > Day 3 of #100DaysOfCode Challenge